Palazzo Serristori, Oltrarno: History

 three large windows surmounted by other smaller windows, and housing Murano glass chandeliers.
 The vaults and walls are decorated by Pier Paolo Lippi, Agnolo Gori, and Cosimo Ulivelli.

 In 1803, the architect Giuseppe Manetti was commissioned by then Senator Averardo Serristori to refurbish the palace.
 The size of the palace and gardens was reduced in size during the enlargement of the Lungarno along the river.
 The architect Mariano Falciani created a new river facade.
 In 1822 housed briefly the Count Demidoff, who then moved to the nearby Palazzo Amici-Demidoff.
-Joseph Bonaparte, the brother of Napoleon, lived here in exile till his death in 1844.
+Julie Clary, the sister-in-law of Napoleon, lived here in exile until her death in 1845.

 The palace returned in the 19th century to the property of the Serristori family.
 The interior has a helical staircase (1650) by Gherardo Silvani.